anton-dessiatov/throttle/README.md

  * I'd prefer using fsnotify instead of unobvious reloading upon SIGUSR2 signal, but according to assignment I cannot use anything beyond golang.org/x/*

- * I'm allowing for zero throughputs because I believe it might actually be useful to temporarily suspend connections from a given server.

  * Golang JSON parsers don't report an error if there are duplicate keys in JSON objects.
 Consequently if there are duplicate listening specifications in